A. About Solar Energy

 SolarCoin is an extension of that, a digital asset backed by the sun.

 Yes, the price can change just like any other digital alternative asset.
-However, because SolarCoin is backed by two forms of proof of work, then the SolarCoin foundations expected modelling is a goal target value of SolarCoins to reach 20-30 USD/ 1§SLR in the next 3-4 years, however the market value is ultimately determined by the laws of the market and supply demand.
+However, because SolarCoin is backed by two forms of proof of work, then the SolarCoin foundations expected modelling is a goal target value of SolarCoins to reach 20-30 USD/ 1§SLR in the next 3-7 years, however the market value is ultimately determined by the laws of the market and supply demand.
+Recently a French electrical utility has accepted SolarCoins as payment for electricity.

 Investment in traditional currency speculation is also classified on the riskier end of the investment spectrum.
 With any forms of investment, it is widely thought that a diversified portfolio among many industries, currencies, stocks among many types of investment vehicles hedge risk.
 Therefore crypto asset investment is only a subset of a diversified investment portfolio that changes according to each individual investors needs.
 Solcrypto never states that we provide investment advice, please talk to your own financial and investment advisors for investment advice.